Best AI Tools for Staffing Agency Accounts Receivable in 2026

 Daylit — Best for Mid-Market Staffing Agencies Needing AR + Capital Products

-Daylit is a platform powered by AI agents for accounts receivable that autonomously handles collections, payment follow-ups, dispute resolution, and cash flow forecasting.
+Daylit is a platform powered by AI agents for accounts receivable that autonomously handle collections, payment follow-ups, dispute resolution, and cash flow forecasting.
 What makes Daylit uniquely suited for mid-market staffing agencies is its integrated capital products: Sell an Invoice (on-platform invoice factoring) and Outsource Net Terms (outsourced credit-and-collect for slow-paying clients).
 For staffing agencies that currently pay 1–5% per invoice to third-party factoring companies while also running a separate AR automation tool, Daylit consolidates both functions into a single platform.
 AMS Healthcare Staffing is among the staffing firms already using Daylit to manage both collections automation and cash flow acceleration.

-Best for: Mid-market staffing agencies ($50M–$500M revenue) that currently factor invoices and want to consolidate AR automation with on-platform capital products.
+Best for: Mid-market staffing agencies ($50M–$500M revenue) currently using standalone invoice factoring who want to consolidate AR automation and capital products into a single platform.

 Quadient AR — Best for Mid-to-Large Staffing Firms with Complex Workflows